Corpus Christi T-bone and Side-Impact Car Accident Lawyer

 Drivers and passengers may experience serious side-impact car accident injuries, including:

-- Whiplash and neck injuries – In a side-impact car accident, the force of the accident can force an occupant’s head forward quickly, then backward.
+- Whiplash and neck injuries – In a side-impact car accident, the accident can force an occupant’s head forward quickly, then backward.
 These sudden movements can cause internal neck injuries, pain, and limited movement.

-- Traumatic brain injuries – Traumatic brain injuries (or TBIs) are one of the most common T-bone car accident injuries.
+- Traumatic brain injuries – Traumatic brain injuries (TBIs) are among the most common T-bone car accident injuries.
 These injuries can result in permanent disabilities and death.
 TBIs range from concussions to catastrophic puncture injuries.

 - Spinal cord injuries – The spinal cord conveys nerve signals throughout the body.
 Even a small injury can cause permanent harm.
 After a forceful T-bone accident, crash victims can face paralysis and other life-long disabilities.